fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 They're there to carve you into the best person you can be.

 Get started now.
-> Life expands or shrinks according to one's courage — Anaïs Nin, 1939 There is never a perfect time to leave that bad relationship, that
+> There is never a perfect time to leave that bad relationship, that
 > “We are always falling in love or quarreling, looking for jobs or fearing to lose them, getting ill and recovering, following public affairs.
 > If we let ourselves, we shall always be waiting for some distraction or other to end before we can really get down to our work.
 > The only people who achieve much are those who want knowledge so badly that they seek it while the conditions are still unfavorable.
 > Favorable conditions never come.”
 C.S.
 Lewis.

 If you don't know how to get started, take a moment, pause for a second and pay attention to whatever you have been hiding ignoring or pretending doesn't exist.
 Once you decide to face truth, expect resistance from those closest to you.
 Personally, one of the hardest aspects of facing truth has been the resistance I've felt from those closest to me (I wrote about it [here](unreasonable.md))